gordy93/Prometheus_Capital_2026/README.md

 Benjamini, Y., and Hochberg, Y. (1995).
 Controlling the False Discovery Rate: A Practical and Powerful Approach to Multiple Testing.

 López de Prado, M. (2018).
 Advances in Financial Machine Learning.

+Tzannes, N. S. (1973).
+The Mutual Information Principle and Applications.